 ---|---|---|---|

-The below graph shows the average detached house price in the County Durham local authority area over time, sourced from the HPI.
-The two ASHCROFT sales from September 2002 and July 2004 have been plotted on the graph.
+The below graph shows the average semi-detached house price in the County Durham local authority area over time, sourced from the HPI.
+The three ASHCROFT sales between September 2002 and September 2024 have been plotted on the graph.
 A line has been extrapolated to show what the value of the property might have been over time, following each sale, had it maintained the same margin above or below the HPI (as a percentage).
-For example, the September 2002 sale was for 20% below the HPI.
-So the extrapolation line tracks at 20% below the HPI over time, until the July 2004 sale, where it rises to 12% below the HPI.
-The line then continues to track at 12% below the HPI.
+For example, the July 2004 sale was for 49% above the HPI.
+So the extrapolation line tracks at 49% above the HPI over time, until the September 2024 sale, where it rises to 58% above the HPI.
+The line then continues to track at 58% above the HPI.

 ASHCROFT is 86m², which includes one extension, according to the EPC inspection conducted in May 2024.
-This puts it in the smallest 20% of detached houses in Durham, based on EPC data.
-The below chart shows the distribution of detached houses by size in Durham, and where ASHCROFT lies on this distribution: 11% of detached houses are smaller than ASHCROFT, and 88% of houses are larger.
+This puts it in the smallest 20% of semi-detached houses houses in Durham, based on EPC data.
+The below chart shows the distribution of semi-detached houses houses by size in Durham, and where ASHCROFT lies on this distribution: 11% of semi-detached houses houses are smaller than ASHCROFT, and 88% of houses are larger.
 Note that EPC data is not available for all properties in Durham.

 ASHCROFT sits on a plot of roughly 0.074 of an acre, or 300m².
 The below map shows the location of ASHCROFT, an approximate outline of the building(s), and the indicative extent of the property.
 The plot extent is a Land Registry INSPIRE Index Polygon, and it is important to note that a title may include more than one polygon, whereas only one polygon is shown on the map (the polygon which intersects with the position of ASHCROFT).
 The full extent of the land contained in any registered title can only be identified from the individual title plan.
 The maps on this page should not be relied upon to establish the extent of a title.